syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ### Logarithmic base

 The log axis base can be customized using the [LogarithmicBase]() property of the axis.
-By default, the base of a logarithmic axis is set to 10.
-You can, however, set the base to any value that meets your requirements.
-Just ensure that the base value is any positive number greater than 1 and cannot be a decimal number.
+By default, the base of a logarithmic axis is 10.
+The base can be set to a value that meets your needs.
+The base value should be greater than 1 and it cannot be a decimal number.
 The following code example demonstrates the logarithmic values in the y-axis calculated from base 2.

 {% tabs %}